httpwg/http-extensions/draft-ietf-httpbis-priority.md

 parameter values.
 Clients can safely ignore malformed dictionaries entirely.

-Where the Dictionary is successfully parsed, unknown priority parameters, parameters with out-of-range values. or values of unexpected types MUST be ignored.
+Where the Dictionary is successfully parsed, unknown priority parameters, parameters with out-of-range values, or values of unexpected types MUST be ignored.

 ## Urgency